 1. To retrieve information about the number of the UEs registered with a network slice or the number of the PDU Sessions established on a network slice or both, the AF sends Nnef_SliceStatus_Retrieval Request (Event ID, Event Filter) message to the NEF.

 The Event ID parameter defines the information to be reported, i.e. the number of registered UEs with a network slice or the number of the PDU sessions with a network slice or both.
 The Event Filter parameter defines the S-NSSAI for which reporting is required.
-If the AF is a 3GPP NF, The Event Filter parameter is S-NSSAI whereas the Event Filter parameter is ENSI/S-NSSAI if the AF is a third party NF.
+If the AF is a trusted NF, The Event Filter parameter is S-NSSAI whereas the Event Filter parameter is ENSI for an untrusted AF.

-NOTE: If AF is from the 3rd party that belongs to a different security domain than the operator, ENSI shall be used to meet the requirement for AF in clause 5.9.2.3, TS 33.501[7].
-If AF can be treated as part of the operator’s domain based on the operator's policy, S-NSSAI is used (not ENSI), i.e. the same as the operator's AF.
+NOTE: If AF is from the 3rd party that belongs to a different security domain than the operator, i.e. untrusted AF by the operator, ENSI shall be used to meet the requirement for AF in clause 5.9.2.3, TS 33.501[7].

 2. The NEF checks whether the AF is authorised based on the AF token.
 It needs to check whether the token claims matches the AF’s identity and the Event Filter parameter.
 If authorised, the NEF may query the NRF to find the NSACF responsible for the requested S-NSSAI.
 The authorization check by NEF needs to make sure the AF is allowed to access the S-NSSAI.

-NOTE: Optionally NEF maps S-NSSAIs from ENSI for a third party AF, subject to the security policies and SLA between the operator and the 3rd party.
+The NEF shall map to S-NSSAI from ENSI for a untrusted AF.
 The authorization check by NEF needs to make sure the AF is allowed to access the S-NSSAI.

 3. The NEF forwards the request to the NSACF with Nnsacf_SliceStatus_Retrieval Request (Event ID, Event Filter).